exercism/v3/languages/ruby/reference/exercise-concepts/nucleotide-count.md

 ## Approach: Use collections + String#count and Regex.

-- Use `String#count` to count nucleotide ocurrences.
+- Use `String#count` to count nucleotide occurrences.
 - Initialize a hash for the histogram then use `Enumerable#each` and `String#count` to fill it.
-- Use Regex to valida the input.
+- Use Regex to validate the input.